-When the whole royal family was captured to Jin northward, prince Zhao Gou was the only one that got escaped.
+When the whole royal family was captured by Jin northward, prince Zhao Gou was the only one who escaped.

 Zhao Gou (1107 — 1187) was the ninth son of Emperor Zhao Ji, and he volunteered to be a hostage in Jin Dynasty when Jin and Song signed their first truce pact.

-Hence, Zhao Gou was in another city when Jin teared up the pact, occupied Song’s capital city, and enslaved Song’s entire royal family and tens of thousands of civilians.
+Hence, Zhao Gou was in another city when Jin teared up the pact, occupied Song’s capital, and enslaved Song’s entire royal family and tens of thousands of civilians.

-Hearing this tragedy, Zhao Gou escaped to southern China, summoned all of the Song’s forces, and established another empire also named Song, but with a smaller territory.
+Hearing this tragedy, Zhao Gou escaped to southern China, summoned all of the Song’s forces, and established another empire named Song with a smaller territory.